-Whilst I was not a student in the AG-x51 course, I was employed as a student assistant in the summer of 2018 to work as a polar bear guard during field trips and to aid with the organization of social events.
+I have never participated as a student in the AG-x51 course, but I have been helping with the organization of social events and as a polar bear guard in the summer of 2018.
 This was my first contact with the NOR-R-AM project.
 In the autumn of 2019, I had the chance to participate in the geochronology short course organized at the University of Texas at Austin.
+This

-This event was one of the most influential in my research career.
+- 655 event was one of the most influential in my research career.
 Learning about detrital zircon provenance and its applications I was inspired to include this in my PhD project which I started the following summer.
-This inspiration led to a three-month long research stay at the University of Texas at Austin in the winter of 2022 during which I accomplished a detrital zircon provenance analysis for my PhD project and my participation in the Alaska field trip.
+This inspiration led to a three-month long research stay at the University of Texas at Austin in the winter of 2022 during which I accomplished a detrital zircon provenance analysis for my PhD project.
 The financial contributions by NOR-R-AM for both analysis and travel costs was essential for the success of this research stay.
-Overall NOR-R-AM has had a large influence on my professional career by offering courses, building a professional network and by providing financial support for collaborations.
+Overall NOR-R-AM has had a large influence on my professional career by - 660 offering courses, building a professional network and by providing financial support for collaborations.